Domestic Abuse Restraining Orders

 To read the exact wording of the law, please see the definitions section on the WI Statutes

-Harassing or stalking behavior is covered under a different type of restraining order called a harassment restraining order
+Harassing or stalking behavior is also covered under a different type of restraining order called a harassment restraining order

 * Wis.
 Stat. § 813.12(am)